 Dates and locations for the EIPA are posted on the TASK12 website.
 Interpreters may test at any site.
 Early registration is required.

-EIPA Workshops 2018-19 (PDF).
+EIPA Training Workshops

 TASK12 (Training and Assessment Systems for K-12 Educational Interpreters) (external link)

-Recordings of past EIPA Workshops
+Recordings of Past EIPA Training Workshops

-National Association of Interpreters in Education, NAIE (external link)
+National Association of Interpreters in Education (NAIE) (external link)